Congratulations. You have just discovered the

 to the metal sleeve as possible

-and be sure to drill
+and be sure to drill from both sides.

 Here is the bushing almost out.